-- If a child is identified with SEND then the class teacher will devise 'an assess plan do review' cycle The InCo will be involved and they will discuss and review actions with colleagues. - The class teacher remains responsible for working with the child on a daily basis and for planning and delivering the curriculum. - Interventions may be implemented which are additional to or different from those provided as part of the school's usual differentiated curriculum. - Parents/children will be involved in discussions. - Class teachers and/or Inclusion Co-ordinator may be provided with advice or support from outside specialists
+- When a class teacher identifies that a pupil has SEND then the class teacher will devise 'an assess plan do review' cycle The Inco will be informed and will discuss and review actions with colleagues. - The class teacher remains responsible for working with the child on a daily basis and for planning and delivering the curriculum. - Interventions may be implemented which are additional to or different from those provided as part of the school's usual differentiated curriculum. - Parents/children will be involved in discussions - Class teachers and/or Inclusion Co-ordinator may be provided with advice or support from outside specialists name on the SEND records until it is clear that the child's progress is no longer likely to give cause for concern.

-It may be decided that a child has made such good progress they no longer need special help; in this case the Inclusion Co-ordinator will discuss this with all involved and work with parents to come to a decision.
+It may be decided that a child has made such good progress they no longer need special help; in this case the Inclusion Co-ordinator will retain the child's